Drinking Diet Soda During Pregnancy: Good Or Bad?

 Here is a list of healthy drinks to hydrate with besides sodas while pregnant.

-• Add juice to seltzer or plain water: A little bit goes a long way for flavor.
+- Add juice to seltzer or plain water: A little bit goes a long way for flavor.
 Mix one part juice to three parts water and use juice without sugar added.
-Tart juices like grape are good choices.
+Tart juices like grapes are good choices.

 Conclusion